A wood table top attached with table top fasteners will help to prevent cracking caused by movement from seasonal changes.

 Related: DIY Farmhouse Table Top Plans (with Breadboard Ends)

-For your convenience, this post contains affiliate links to supplies or tools I used to complete this project.
-Purchases made using these links help support the Saws on Skates website and allow me to share more DIY projects. and DIY tips with you.
+This tutorial contains affiliate links to supplies and tools.
+Purchases made using these links help support the Saws on Skates website and allows me to share more projects and tips with you.
 There is no cost to you for using these links.
-Click here to visit my site policies.
+Visit my site policies for more information.

 It’s important to have an understanding of wood when building DIY furniture projects.
-Not just how to cut, and assemble with wood but also to understand how it works.
-In Mistakes with Wood Can Cause Your DIY Furniture to Crack we talked about how wood is hygroscopic.
+Not just how to cut and assemble with wood but also to understand how it works.
+In Mistakes with Wood Can Cause Your DIY Furniture to Crack, we talked about how wood is hygroscopic.
 Simply put, hygroscopic means it absorbs moisture from the air.
 Seasonal changes cause wood to absorb and release moisture.

 One of the most common projects to crack is a wood table top.
-Many times when building a table the top is attached without taking wood movement into consideration.
-Recently I received a message from June who wanted to learn more about the correct way to attach a table top:
+Many times when building a table, the top is attached without taking wood movement into consideration.
+Recently I received a message from June, who wanted to learn more about the correct way to attach a table top:

 Thank you so much for this great article!
 I would love if you could explain more in depth how to attach table tops and add illustrations – I had a hard time visualizing what you meant in your post about your apothecary cabinet and the screws/washers.
 I don’t have a router or biscuit joiner.
 Is it a lost cause until I have one of those?”